Collection development

 how does it work

+A lot of the material is already available in other archival repositories or (university) libraries.
+You can check the availability of material through catalogues of Worldcat, Europeana.
 Take into consideration different ways to spell proper names or transliterations from different scripts when searching in catalogues.

 collection development staff